Guide·May 3, 2026·12 min read

 These are not alternatives to a decisioning platform.
 They’re inputs to one.
 CRIF, CredoLab, Zest AI, and Trusting Social build credit scores using alternative data, telco signals, device metadata, and traditional bureau data.
 Those scores are valuable decisioning inputs.

-Our position: bring any score you want.
-We orchestrate it.
+Our position: bring any score you want, or your own model.
+We absorb it unchanged and orchestrate it.
 We don’t compete with scoring vendors; we wire them in.
-If you’re using CredoLab’s behavioral score or Trusting Social’s telco-derived score, you can pass that signal into your decisioning logic on our Decisioning Canvas the same way you’d use a bureau score.
+If you’re using CredoLab’s behavioral score or Trusting Social’s telco-derived score, you can pass that signal into your decisioning logic in our Decisioning Engine the same way you’d use a bureau score.

 This also means if a scoring vendor tells you they “do decisioning,” ask exactly what that means.
 A score is not a policy.
 A policy is the set of rules that says: at this score, at this income, at this loan amount, with this repayment history, approve or decline.
 That’s what we build and run.